-Parties should address in their settlement statements whether there are any areas of agreement; whether there are any creative solutions (e.g., licensing agreement, allowing the use of a trademark, re-employment); whether there are any outstanding lien holders, particularly a Worker's Compensation lien or a Medicare lien; and, any and all non-monetary material terms that the parties seek (e.g., confidentiality, tax treatment of settlement proceeds).
+Parties are encouraged to consider addressing in their settlement statements whether there are any areas of agreement; whether there are any creative solutions (e.g., licensing agreement, allowing the use of a trademark, re-employment); whether there are any outstanding lien holders, particularly a Worker's Compensation lien or a Medicare lien; and, any and all non-monetary material terms that the parties seek (e.g., confidentiality, tax treatment of settlement proceeds).

-The parties' statements should also detail their previous and ongoing efforts to settle the case.
 Settlement statements should be no more than 10 pages each.